Find Affordable College Courses

 Michigan State graduate students pay an average of $38,638 in tuition and fees each year.

-As a testament to the quality of education it offers, Michigan State also is in the top 10% of our Best Public Policy Master’s Degree Schools in the Great Lakes Region ranking.
+In addition to its great value ranking, Michigan State is in the top 10% of all schools on our Best Public Policy Master’s Degree Schools in the Great Lakes Region list.

 Best Public Policy Colleges by State